bourumir-wyngs/rs-opw-kinematics/README.md

 Constraints are tested for the range from -2&pi; to 2&pi;, but as angles repeat with period of 2&pi;, the constraint from -&pi; to &pi; already permits free rotation, covering any angle.

-# Jakobian, torgues and velocities
+# Jacobian: torgues and velocities
-Since 1.3.0, it is possible to obtain the Jakobian that represents the relationship between the joint velocities and the end-effector velocities.
-The computed Jakobian object provides:
+Since 1.3.0, it is possible to obtain the Jacobian that represents the relationship between the joint velocities and the end-effector velocities.
+The computed Jacobian object provides:
 - Joint velocities required to achieve a desired end-effector velocity.
 - Joint torques required to achieve a desired end-effector force/torque.